shxdow/low-level-exercises/README.md

 ### Summary ###

-This is a collection of solutions to exercises regarding reverse engineering and low level things.
+This is a collection of solutions to exercises on low level programming, reverse engineering, cryptography and binary exploitation.

-#

 ### Contributing ###

 Any sort of contribution is welcome as I'm likely to have missed something along the road.

-#

 ### License ###

-Copyright (c) 2016 shxdow
+Copyright (c) 2017 shxdow